acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 Inside the range block, the dot means "the current iteration".
 As a result, `.Title` doesn't mean "the title of the current page" as usual, but instead means "the title of the **current iteration** page".
-This is called _rebinding_ the context.[^10]
+This is called **rebinding** the context.[^10]

-[^10]: 2.
-When the context has been rebinded, you lose access to all the Page variables and so on.
+[^10]: When the context has been rebinded, you lose access to all the Page variables.
-  In case you need them, then use the `$`.
-It's a variable that is set to the initial value of the dot.
+  In case you need them within the range, use the variable `$`.
+It's set to the initial value of the dot.
 Here's how it looks: `{{$.Site.Title}}`.
 See [Use $ to access the global context](https://gohugo.io/templates/introduction/#2-use--to-access-the-global-context)

-See the result at `/public/blog/index.html`:
+This is the result at `/public/blog/index.html`:

 ```html
 <html>